Adelic line bundles on quasi-projective varieties

 The main result here is the following equidistribution theorem of Galois orbits of PCF points.

 \begin{thm} [Theorem \ref{equi PCF1}] Assume that the morphism $S\to \CM_d$ is generically finite and its image is not contained in the flexible Latt\`es locus.
-Let $\{s_m\}_m$ be a generic sequence of PCF points of $S(\overline K)$.
-Then the Galois orbit of $\{s_m\}_m$ is equidistributed in $S_{K_v}^\an$ with respect to $d\mu_{\overline M,v}$ for any place $v$ of $K$. \end{thm}
+Let $\{y_m\}_m$ be a generic sequence of PCF points of $S(\overline K)$.
+Then the Galois orbit of $\{y_m\}_m$ is equidistributed in $S_{K_v}^\an$ for $d\mu_{\overline M,v}$ for any place $v$ of $K$. \end{thm}

-If $S$ is a family of \emph{polynomial} maps over $\PP^1$, the theorem was previously proved by Favre--Gauthier \cite{FG}.
+If $S$ is a family of \emph{polynomial} maps on $\PP^1$, the theorem was previously proved by Favre--Gauthier \cite{FG}.
 Their strategy was to reduce the problem to the equidistribution of Yuan \cite{Yua1}.

 Now we explain our proof of the theorem, which will also introduce the key term $\OM$ in the statement.
-Denote by $R$ the ramification divisor of the finite morphism $f:X\to X$, viewed as a (possibly non-reduced) closed subscheme in $X$.
-Then $R$ is finite and flat of degree $2d-2$ over $S$, and the fiber $R_y$ of $R$ above any point $y\in S$ is the ramification divisor of $f_y:X_y\to X_y$.
+Denote by $R$ the ramification divisor of the finite morphism $f: X\to X$, viewed as a (possibly non-reduced) closed subscheme in $X$.
+Then $R$ is finite and flat of degree $2d-2$ over $S$, and the fiber $R_y$ of $R$ above any point $y\in S$ is the ramification divisor of $f_y: X_y\to X_y$.